 All Queensland dwellings will be required to become compliant with the Amendment Act 2016 (Qld) Fire and Emergency Services (Domestic Smoke Alarms) which commenced on 1 January, 2017.
 This Amendment imposes additional obligations on property owners/managers with regards to the installation and maintenance of smoke alarms at domestic dwellings and requires all smoke alarms to be of the Photoelectric type, be less than 10 years old, be interconnected with every smoke alarm in the dwelling so that they all activate together and be either hardwired or powered by a non-removable 10-year battery.
 Smoke Alarms must now be installed in each bedroom and in hallways which connect bedrooms and the rest of the dwelling; or if there is no hallway, between the bedrooms and other parts of the storey; and if there are no bedrooms on a storey, at least one smoke alarm must be installed in the most likely path of travel to exit the dwelling.

 Queensland Smoke Alarms specialise in maintaining, replacing and installing smoke alarms and safety switches in accordance with this legislation and we strive to make the transition to comply, easy and cost effective by forming alliances direct with the recommended smoke alarm manufacturers and by applying our industry and service delivery experience.
 RCDs have only been mandatory in any new or extended domestic power circuits since the early 1990s, and in any new or extended domestic lighting circuits from 2000.
-They are not mandatory for all circuits yet, but coming in the new AS/NZS 3000:2017.
+Legislative changes to the electrical industry’s Wiring Rules now requires safety switch protection on all sub-circuits in new homes or homes undergoing significant renovation.
 Safety switches monitor the flow of electricity through a circuit and turn off the power in a fraction of a second if a leakage of current is detected and they provide personal protection against electric shock.
 In addition, owner-occupiers of older, unrenovated homes are not legally required to retrofit their circuits with RCDs, but investors and sellers face stricter requirements in certain states: